1. Introduction

 Modern cryptography takes a completely different approach.
 The basic assumption is:

 It doesn’t matter if a cryptogram reveals information about the message.
-What matters is whether Z can efficiently extract this information.
+What matters is whether can efficiently extract this information.

-If we assume that Z has an unlimited computational capacity, then the previous proposition does not hold.
+If we assume that has an unlimited computational capacity, then the previous proposition does not hold.
 Hence, modern cryptography considers that:

-Z has limited computational resources.
+has limited computational resources.

 There are mathematical functions that are easy to compute but difficult to invert, called one-way functions.

-In this scenario, A and B can encrypt messages with few computational resources, but Z can get information from the message only if it has high computational capabilities.
+In this scenario, and can encrypt messages with few computational resources, but can get information from the message only if it has high computational capabilities.
 The last assumption clarifies the importance of issues related to the complexity of computational procedures, therefore to the ease or difficulty of their implementation.

 Modern cryptography is the one used basically today in encrypted transactions and communications.
 However, any system that allows exponentially increasing computational capabilities, such as the quantum computer, is potentially endangered.